coady/graphique/docs/api.md

 The versatility of expressions can become complicated and unreadable.
 Consider applying expected projections to the root at startup, making `filter` and `project` simpler without performance penalty.
 Fields are not automatically camel-cased for the same reason; it's simpler to project first.

 ## Partitions
-Partitioned parquet datasets have custom optimization for fragment keys.
+Partitioned parquet datasets have custom optimizations for fragment keys.

 * `filter` on fragment keys
 * `group` on fragment keys with counts
-* `order` with limit on fragment keys
+* `order` or `first` rank on fragment keys

 Otherwise there is no advantage in the root being an arrow dataset over an ibis table.